Skip to content

 Next:renderChunk if there are other chunks that still need to be processed, otherwise generateBundle

 Can be used to augment the hash of individual chunks.
 Called for each Rollup output chunk.
 Returning a falsy value will not modify the hash.
 Truthy values will be passed to hash.update.
-The chunkInfo is a reduced version of the one in generateBundle without code and map and using placeholders for hashes in file names.
+The RenderedChunk type is a reduced version of the OutputChunk type in generateBundle without code and map and using placeholders for hashes in file names.

 The following plugin will invalidate the hash of chunk foo with the current timestamp: